 A study of the systematic chemistry of the main group elements.
 The laboratory will include the synthesis and reactions of inorganic compounds.
+Laboatory required (3 hours/week)

 Chemistry of the Transition Metals

 A study of transition metals and their complexes, including modern bonding theories of co-ordination compounds and organometallic chemistry.
 The laboratory will include the synthesis and structural study of co-ordination compounds.
 Laboratory required (3 hours/week)